-FINDINGS: The application proposal is compatible with existing adjacent or nearby Cultural Resources and their character-defining elements;

-The proposed project is consistent with this finding.
+- FINDINGS: The application proposal is compatible with existing adjacent or nearby Cultural Resources and their character-defining elements; - FACTS: The proposed project is consistent with this finding.
 The proposed accessory structures (stealth antenna tower and equipment compound) will be located on the southwest side of the 1965 Mid-Century Modern church building which occupies the property.
 This building was identified in 2013 as being eligible for designation as a City Landmark under the Modern Architecture theme.
-The proposed structures have been designed to be compatible with the architectural period and characterdefining elements of this church building, which is constructed of a combination of exposed and stucco-covered concrete masonry units (CMU) and features a steeply-pitched gable roof that gives it a soaring, vertical character.
+The proposed structures will be located approximately 76 feet from the frontage road and will be a few feet south of the front (north) wall of the church and the walkway that accesses it.
+The tower and equipment compound have been designed to be compatible with the architectural period and character-defining elements of this church building, which is constructed of a combination of exposed and stucco-covered concrete masonry units (CMU) and features a steeply-pitched gable roof that gives it a soaring, vertical character.
 The three-sided tower structure, which has been designed to look like a bell tower, has a vertical emphasis that is accentuated by the three, narrow, rectangular supports that reflect the narrow, rectangular columns supporting the church's full-height entrance portico.
-Like the north-facing church façade, the antenna tower will be covered with smooth stucco.
+Like the north-facing church facade, the antenna tower will be covered with smooth stucco.
 Also referencing the church, the top of the tower incorporates a cross motif to screen the antenna panels and other equipment from view.
 The equipment compound is proposed to be constructed of exposed CMUs similar to the southwest elevation of the church.